Last updated 24th July, 2025

 The total cost for electric sliding gates: £3,350

-The labour costs for the installation of an electric sliding gate are between £1,000-£3,000.
+The labour costs of an electric sliding gate installation are on average between £1,500–£3,500.
 Now, this depends on a few factors.
 First, the complexity of the gate that is being installed.
 If you opt for a gate that has many features and unique intricacies, it will be more time-consuming to install, and therefore, you will pay more in labour costs.

 Next, the size of the gate being installed will again impact the length of time it takes to install due to the extra weight and ground to prepare, which leads us to the next consideration: the state of the ground that the electric sliding gate is being installed on.
 If this ground requires a lot of preparation work, you will pay additional labour fees.